Connecticut Probate Court Forms: A Practical Guide

 Key Guardianship Forms

-PC-500: Application for Appointment of Guardian of the Person of a Minor Child Used when a non-parent seeks guardianship of a minor.
+PC-505: Petition / Appointment of Permanent Guardian of a Minor Used when a non-parent seeks permanent guardianship of a minor.
 The form requires information about the child, the proposed guardian, and the reasons the parents cannot serve.
+(To appoint coguardians, use PC-509.)

-PC-502: Application for Temporary Guardianship For emergency or short-term situations requiring immediate guardian appointment.
+PC-504: Petition / Appointment of Temporary Guardian For emergency or short-term situations requiring immediate guardian appointment.

-PC-600 series: Forms for guardianship of adults with intellectual disability follow a separate numbering system.
-PC-600 is the application for appointment of a plenary or limited guardian.
+PC-700 series: Forms for guardianship of adults with intellectual disability follow a separate numbering system.
+PC-700 is the petition for appointment of a plenary or limited guardian of a person with intellectual disability.

 Other Commonly Used Forms